zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 - [Copy data sets](#copy-data-sets): Copy specified data sets and members.
 - [Download, edit, and upload existing PDS members](#download-edit-and-upload-existing-pds-members): You can instantly pull data sets and data set members from the mainframe, edit them, and upload back.
 - [Prevent merge conflicts](#use-the-save-option-to-prevent-merge-conflicts): The save option includes a **compare** mechanism letting you resolve potential merge conflicts.
-- [Create data sets and data set members](#create-a-new-pds-and-a-pds-member): Create a new data set and data set members.
+- [Create data sets and data set members](#create-a-new-data-set-and-add-a-member): Create a new data set and data set members.
+- [Create data sets and specify the parameters](#create-a-new-data-set-and-specify-the-parameters): Create a new data set and specify parameter values.
 - [Delete data set member and a data set](#delete-a-pds-member-and-pds): Delete a chosen data set member or an entire data set.
 - [View and access multiple profiles simultaneously](#view-and-access-multiple-profiles-simultaneously): Work with data sets from multiple profiles.
 - [Allocate Like](#allocate-like): Create a copy of a chosen data set with the same parameters.